dhay/onenote2xml/ONE/STORE/README.md

 This module exports function `ObjectSpaceObjectPropSet` which reads a property set object structure from the file, at the position and size given by `ref` argument.

+## `property.py`

+This module defines basic classes for property types per PropertyTypeId, and provides a factory function `PropertyFactory` to construct a blank instance of the property class.
+`read()` method is then invoked by `ObjectSpaceObjectPropSet` function, which reads or constructs the rest of the property contents.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.